 New Zealand doesn’t have a CBI program but applicants who were granted residence under either of the investor programs are eligible for New Zealand citizenship after they have spent at least 1,350 days in the country during the preceding five years, with at least 240 days in the country each year.

-Portugal offers a five-year pathway to the Portuguese (European) passport.
+Portugal offers a five-year pathway to the Portuguese passport.

-The Golden Visa residency-by-investment program offers eight options of investments, ranging from 200,000 to 1 million euros, in different areas.
-The majority of applicants have used the real estate option, mostly due to the tourism boom and the possibility of converting the property in Local housing allowance (Airbnb).
+The Golden Visa residency-by-investment program offers eight options of investments, ranging from 200,000 to 1.5 million euros.
+The most popular ones among applicants are the real estate options:

 The Golden Visa is extended to family members, namely children, spouse, and dependent family members.
 The residency permit is granted for an initial period of one year and can be renewed in two-year periods.
-After five years, the applicant can apply for permanent residency.
+After five years, the applicant can apply for Portuguese citizenship.

 Investors who are interested in starting a business or investing in Singapore may apply for Singapore permanent residence through the country’s Global Investor Program.
 There are two investment options: